$1.25 Million Gifted to Support Present and Future of Women in American Theater

 The BOLD Circle was created to address the small percentage of women artistic directors in the American theater.
 A recent study by Wellesley Centers for Women, commissioned by American Conservatory Theater Artistic Director Carey Perloff and former Executive Director Ellen Richard, revealed that women hold only 20% of artistic leadership positions in the American regional theater, and that the dearth of female theater leaders is not due to a lack of candidates but rather to a clearly observed glass ceiling preventing women from assuming the artistic helm of professional theaters.

 Along with the $250,000 grant, the BOLD Circle will provide leadership resources for women artistic directors and networking opportunities in semiannual meetings.
 It also provides for a woman Associate Director position designed to train the artistic directors of the future.

-Applications for the BOLD Theater Women’s Leadership Circle are currently closed.
+Click here to visit the BOLD Theater Women’s Leadership Circle website.

 About the recipients:

 Northern Stage is a regional non-profit LORT-D professional theater company with a mission to change lives, one story at a time.
 Located in White River Junction, VT, Northern Stage actively involves its audiences with ambitious productions and expansive educational programs in its new home, the Barrette Center for the Arts.
 Founded in 1997, the company has offered more than 120 high-quality professional productions of new works, classics, and musicals.
 The company is now in its 21st season and annual attendance is over 35,000.
 Five years ago, the company launched a new play festival that has cultivated four world premiere productions and two Off-Broadway transfers.
 A robust education program focuses on professional training in a nurturing and supportive environment for student ages 6 and up.
 Yearlong acting ensembles, by-audition summer musical theatre productions, a regional theater in the schools program, and a Dartmouth College Experiential Learning Term are hallmarks of the education offerings.